Chromiell/zsh-autocomplete/README.md

 # Autocomplete for Zsh

+> [!WARNING]
+> This is a fork of the original project with the PR https://github.com/marlonrichert/zsh-autocomplete/pull/856 merged.

 This plugin for Zsh adds real-time type-ahead autocompletion to your command line, similar to what you find in desktop apps.
 While you type on the command line, available completions are listed automatically; no need to press any keyboard shortcuts.
 Press <kbd>Tab</kbd> to insert the top